cc459/bias-in-beauty-standards/README.md

 To generate the first iteration of prompt results (10-token completions), first create an input.tsv file (prompts) and an output.tsv file (prompt results).
 Then, enter the following text into the command line:
 "python test_llama_1.py input_tsv output_tsv"

+(For my testing, I used beauty_prompts.tsv as the input file)

 ### test_llama_2.py
-To generate the second iteration of prompt results (first-word completions), create an output.tsv file (updated prompt results).
+To generate the second iteration of prompt results (first-word completions), create a new output.tsv file (updated prompt results).
 Use the output of the first iteration as the input.tsv file.
 Then, enter the following text into the command line:
 "python test_llama_2.py input_tsv output_tsv"

 ### llama_scoring_1.py